Soham-coder/verification-blog/src/posts/blog/getting-started.md

 //declare a static assoc-array static T db[string]; //return type of assoc-array is dynamic, default is int type
-//Why static because change of assoc-array by one method call will be visible to all
+//Why static, because change of assoc-array by one method call will be visible to all

 //define static "set" method
 static function void set(input string name, input T value); //set method takes the string index